 25. Come to Me, O Christ, as the Divine Shepherd of Souls

-O Christ — Thou rarest flower of hearts — Thou didst sail on the storm‐tossed lake of prejudiced minds.
+O Christ — Thou rarest flower of hearts — Thou didst sail the storm‐tossed lake of prejudiced minds.
 Its evil‐scented, gloomy thought‐waves lashed Thy lily‐tender soul.
 They crucified Thee with their evil.
-Yet Thou didst shed the aroma of goodness and forgiveness, and didst help them to be purified by remorse, so helping them to become attractively sweet‐scented with Thine all‐loving Flower-Soul.
+Yet didst Thou shed on them the aroma of goodness and forgiveness, and help them to be purified by remorse to make them attractively sweet‐scented with Thine all‐loving Soul‐Flower.

-O Thou Great Lover of error‐torn brothers — an unseen monument of the mightiest miracle of love was established in each heart when the magic wand of Thy voice uttered: “Forgive them, for they know not what they do.”
+O Thou Great Lover of all error‐torn brothers, an unseen monument of the mightiest miracle of love was established in every heart when the magic of Thy voice uttered: “Forgive them, for they know not what they do.”

-Thou hast healed the cataract of hatred, and now we have grown to see: “Love thine enemies as thyself, for they are thy brothers — though sick and sleeping.”
+Thou hast healed the cataract of hatred.
+We have now grown to see Thy truth: “Love thine enemies as thyself, for they are thy brothers — though sick and sleeping.”

-Thou hast taught us not to increase their delirious kicks of hatred by battering them with the bludgeons of revenge.
-Thine undying sympathy hath inspired us to heal and wake our brothers, suffering from the delirium of anger, by the soothing salve of our forgiveness.
+Thou hast taught us not to increase their fevered blows of hatred with the bludgeons of revenge.
+Thine undying sympathy has inspired us to heal our brothers, suffering in their delirium of anger, with the soothing salve of divine forgiveness.

-O Shepherd of Souls, wandering hearts are of themselves seeking the one fold of divine devotion.
-We have heard the ever‐calling music of Thine infinite kindness.
-Our one desire is to be at home with Thee, to receive the Cosmic Father with joyous, open eyes of wisdom, and to know that we are all sons of our own One God.
+O Shepherd of Souls, wandering hearts are seeking of themselves the one fold of divine devotion.
+We have heard the ever‐calling music of Thy infinite kindness.
+Our one desire is to find our home in Thee, to receive the Cosmic Father with the joyous, open eyes of wisdom, and to know that all of us are sons of our own One God.

-Calling to one another by the watchword: “Love him who loves you, and love all who love you not,” let us rally beneath the canopy of the universal sense of Christ-Oneness.
+Calling to one another by the watchword: “Love him who loves you, and love all who love you not,” let us rally beneath the canopy of the universal oneness of the Christ.
 Amen.